michaelchristopher-ui/chat-backend/README.md

 # Chat App Backend

-A web application that serves as a load-balanced backend for a hypothetical Chat Application
+A web application that serves as a load-balanced backend for a Chat Application, orchestrated through Docker Compose.

 # Tech Stack